sebandrien/javastore-UI/README.md

 # javastore-UI

-A store UI built with Java which reads and handles a user's inputs.
+A generic store UI built with Java which reads and handles a user's inputs.
+The store's inventory is read through a .txt file.